A guide to how your home receives and distributes electrical current to lights, receptacles, and appliances.

 Every circuit breaker is rated for the type of wire and load required by its circuit.
 The most typical capacities for lighting and receptacle circuits are 20-amp and 15-amp.
 Standard breakers for 120-volt circuits take one slot.

-Larger circuit breakers may also connect to secondary panels, called subpanels, that have their own set of circuit breakers and power specific appliances or areas of the house.
-The subpanels may be located in a different part of the house.
+Larger circuit breakers may also connect to secondary panels, called subpanels.
+Subpanels have their own set of circuit breakers and power specific appliances or areas of the house.
+A subpanels is often located in a different part of the house.
 You might, for example, find one near your home’s air conditioner.

-Outdoor, kitchen, and bathroom receptacles should be protected by a special ground-fault circuit interrupter (GFCI) circuit breaker to guard against electrocution.
+Outdoor, kitchen, and bathroom electrical receptacles should be protected by a special ground-fault circuit interrupter (GFCI) circuit breaker to guard against electrocution.
 Because it is highly sensitive to any short, this type of breaker may need resetting more frequently than standard breakers and should be tested periodically.

 Featured Resource: Get a Pre-Screened Local Electrical Wiring Contractor